cael-duey/Hello-World/README.md

 -  Euchre
 -  Biking
 -  Grilling
--

 ## Description

-Current Junior at the University of Iowa pursuing a Business Analytics and Finance degree.
+Currently a Junior at the University of Iowa pursuing a Business Analytics and Finance degree.
 I am a goal-oriented individual who strives to be an achiever.
 I have strong communication and problem-solving skills and can thrive both individually and on a team.
 I am anticipated to finish my undergraduate studies in May of 2025.
 ## How to Run Program

 Explain here how you would run the program and what files need to be available.